Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 In recent years the president has submitted his budget late, the House and Senate have passed only a few – if any – of the 12 appropriations bills, and Congress has relied on continuing resolutions and omnibus spending bills to keep the government going.

+Tax Day this year is April 18, 2023.
+Americans will file their tax returns for all income received in 2022.
 Want to know what your taxes pay for, and who pays what?